wieldlabs/.github/profile/README.md

 # BEBverse Labs

-_We're building a social protocol that creates trust in a world run by AI._
+_We're building a social protocol that keeps the internet human._

 📖 Learn about our protocol on [beb.domains](https://beb.domains) and read our docs on [docs.beb.xyz](https://docs.beb.xyz)